 The Commissioner for Trademarks of the USPTO, Mary Boney Denison, testified before this Subcommittee.
-The USPTO, which focuses on ensuring the integrity and credibility of the patent trademark system, remains challenged with the notable increase in the number of trademark applications that appear to have been filed with the intent of contributing to the proliferation of counterfeit goods.
+The USPTO, which focuses on ensuring the integrity and credibility of the patent trademark system, remains challenged with the notable increase in the number of trademark applications that appear to have been filed with fraudulent intent.
 Commissioner Denison stated, “The USPTO increasingly has been receiving trademark application and registration maintenance filings involving false or inaccurate use claims and submission of fake or digitally altered specimens that do not actually show use of the mark in U.S. commerce in the ordinary course of trade as required by law.
 Many of these applicants appear to be filing these questionable applications on the advice, or with the assistance of, foreign individuals and entities who are not authorized to practice law in the U.S. and therefore should not be representing trademark applicants before the USPTO.”

-Since 2014, the United States has seen a notable annual increase in the number of trademark applications filed.
-Currently, following the United States, China is the leading filer of U.S. trademark applications (e.g., in 2018, 60,000 of the 400,000 applications filed in the United States were from Chinese applicants).
+Since 2014, the United States has seen a notable annual increase in the number of trademark application filings originating from China.
+Currently, following the United States, China is the leading filer of U.S. trademark applications (e.g., in 2018, 54,000 of the 469,000 applications filed in the United States were from Chinese applicants).
 An ever-increasing number of government-supported Chinese applications appear to be bad faith submissions, containing inaccurate or potentially fraudulent claims and/or submission of fake or altered specimens of use.

-1. Lack of out of new trademarks that could be perceived at strong marketable marks;
+1. Lack of new trademarks that could be perceived as strong marketable marks;

 2. Reluctance of the U.S. Courts to provide injunctive relief, resulting in similar marks to those opposed remaining active; and